gameperson/info/README.md

 ### Ways to Contribute - Please review our [Contribution Guidelines](./CONTRIBUTING.md)
 - Suggest topics or improvements via [Issues](https://github.com/gameperson/info/issues).
 - Propose new articles or content through Pull Requests.
-- Share feedback and engage with discussions.
+- Share feedback and engage with the [Discussions](https://github.com/gameperson/info/discussions).

 ## 👥 Join the Community
 Stay connected and contribute to our collective understanding: